Trust me, Inversion therapy should be easy safe, and relaxing

 On its own, inversion therapy isn’t likely effective for more than short-term relief.
 Paired with other physical therapy and treatment techniques, however, it’s chances of long-term success skyrocket.

 There’s a surprisingly wide variety of inversion therapy equipment on the market today.

 Your classic option is an inversion table.
 You lay on a table-like platform, strap your legs in, and then tilt the table to one side, so your head is lower than your feet.

 You can control the angle at which you’re suspended with a lever.
 Most inversion tables have an almost vertical angle of maximum suspension.

 A newer type of inversion therapy equipment is the inversion chair.
 It’s designed to place far less stress on the hips, knees, and ankles.
 Though you still strap your legs in, there’s also a secure lap belt to better distribute the pressure.

 Inversion chairs are also ideal for those with a lower level of physical ability.
-They’re far easier to use if you’re elderly, overweight, or injured.
+They’re far more comfortable to use if you’re elderly, overweight, or injured.

 Inversion boots are yet another option.
-However, these require a high level of physical fitness to use properly.
+However, these require a high level of physical fitness to use appropriately.